Financial-Times/upp-provisioners/Tutorial.md

     The service is finally launched via `ExecStart=/usr/bin/docker run --name busybox1 busybox /bin/sh -c "trap 'exit 0' INT TERM; while true; do echo Hello World; sleep 3; done"` which will simply print "Hello World" every three seconds unless it receives a term signal.

+    See [Getting started with Systemd](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/) for a more thorough explanation of these and other directives.

-1. Commmit and push you recent additions
+1. Commit and push you recent additions

 ## Create a CoCo cluster
 There are a set of instructions in the (/README.md) file.